vualidon/ColiVara/readme.md

    **Purpose**: Check if the API is running properly.
    **Response**: `{ "status": "ok" }`

+# create index (collection, documents, pages with embeddings all in one go)
+# search index (search for pages with embeddings similar to a given query)
+# delete index (delete a collection and all its documents and pages)
+# Emeddings - send a document or a query, get embeddings back

 2. **Create Collection**
    **Method**: `POST /collections`
    **Request Body**: `{ "name": "Research Papers" }`